CANADA FX DEBT-C$ weaker as U.S. auto woes hit

 TORONTO, March 30 (Reuters) - The Canadian dollar weakened against the U.S. currency on Monday as renewed trouble in the U.S. auto sector diminished investors' risk appetite.

-World stocks slumped and government bonds rose on Monday on concerns General Motors Corp (GM.N: Quote) and Chrysler were edging closer to bankruptcy as their turnaround plans were rejected.
+World stocks slumped and government bonds rose on Monday on concerns General Motors Corp (GM.N) and Chrysler were edging closer to bankruptcy as their turnaround plans were rejected.
 Concerns about the banking sector in Europe also hit sentiment.
 For more see [ID:nLU230709] and [ID:nN29520526].

 At 7:27 a.m.
 (1127 GMT) the Canadian dollar was at C$1.2487 to the U.S. dollar, or 80.08 U.S. cents, down from Friday's finish at C$1.2374 to the U.S. dollar, or 80.81 U.S. cents.